 4. Man-power

-Abundant gospel-sowing and extraordinary prayer strategies require many people.
-Take advantage of the freely available man-power of short-term volunteers.
-Let them go into new places where you haven’t had time to go.
-Let them do prayer walks, distribute literature and Bibles (if appropriate) and get the gospel out!
+Abundant gospel-sowing and extraordinary prayer strategies require many laborers.
+Take advantage of the freely available manpower of short-term volunteers.
+Let them go to new places you haven’t had time to go.
+Allow them do prayer walks, distribute literature and Bibles (if appropriate), and get the gospel out!
 It is often helpful to give teams a combination of things to do.

 When utilized with wisdom, short-term teams can play a significant role in seeing the movement leap forward.
 Below are some very helpful things you can ask a team to consider doing.